kevinthenet/portfolio/README.md

 │       └── index.astro
 └── package.json
 ```

+Cypress requires the dev server to be running to run tests locally.

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.